aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/holgerDinkel/linear_motifs/index.md

 <!--- 1.
 Earlier today you searched Phospho.ELM for 'Epsin1' and investigated the most conserved phosphorylation site.
 Try to find these using ELM. -->
 <!---    1.
 Start the Jalview plugin to visualize the conservation of motifs in 'Epsin1'. -->

-1. Submit the [sequence](http://uniprot.org/uniprot/P49023.fasta) of Paxillin (P49023) to ELM, using default parameters.
+1. Submit the following [sequence](http://uniprot.org/uniprot/P49023.fasta) to ELM, using default parameters, no cellular compartment.
     1. Compare the results with a search for the same sequence when using the __cellular compartment__ 'plasma membrane'
-    2. Remember the exercise from the Phospho.ELM section about Paxillin.
-Do you see why there where no phosphorylations annotated for the carboxy terminus of this protein?
+    2. Are there any phosphorylations annotated for the carboxy terminus of this protein?
+Why?

 2. There are three annotated instances of the ELM class LIG_NRBOX in the protein NCOA2_HUMAN.
 Do they reside in ordered or disordered regions (according to IUPred and SMART)?